nathan-contino/nathan-contino.github.io/_posts/blog/2024-09-25-bikepacking-vt-nh-5.md

 So sang the roof of our lean-to as we lay under torrential rains, no longer dreading stepping out of the tent and packing everything up wet.
 Thanks for letting us upgrade, Bobby.

 {% include figure.html url="2024_09_25/20.webp" description="a cushy night" %}

+Curious about the rest of the story?
+You can now find it [in part 6](/blog/2024/10/02/bikepacking-vt-nh-6/).